 We will start with the installation of the

 curl tool with the following command.

 Ubuntu, Debian, Mint, Kali:

 $ sudo yum install curl

-Especial in self signed or expired X.509 or SSL/TLS certificates may create problems.
+Especial in self-signed or expired X.509 or SSL/TLS certificates may create problems.
 The error detail is printed to the terminal.
-As an example we will try to access https://www.wikipedia.com and we will get error like
+As an example, we will try to access https://www.wikipedia.com and we will get an error like

 curl: (51) SSL: no alternative certificate subject name matches target host name 'www.wikipedia.com'

 AND we run following command.

 In order to prevent this error and accept an insecure certificate, we need to provide